Outraged Prince George’s residents slam county redistricting plan as political gerrymandering

 The council could also opt not to vote Tuesday evening.
 Legally, the body must adopt one of the maps by Nov.
 30.

-County council chair Calvin Hawkins (D-At Large) acknowledged in an interview earlier this month that redistricting is inherently a “political process” — although he said his personal goal was not to remove possible candidates from their races, but to make sure the council districts reflected population changes.
+County Council Chair Calvin S. Hawkins II (D-At Large) acknowledged in an interview earlier this month that redistricting is inherently a “political process” — although he said his personal goal was not to remove possible candidates from their races, but to make sure the council districts reflected population changes.

 Hawkins, who initially supported the second map, said the council properly followed the process, and he imagined that council members would be “following their consciences” with their votes.